Bootjack/historead/DEVLOG.md

+## 2017-05-17 08:22
+JRH

+I’m spending the morning trying to deploy this to AWS EC2.
+I feel like it will be easier to keep up momentum once I know I’ve got a complete end-to-end process worked out.

+In the meantime, I had some thoughts I wanted to get down regarding a tagging ecosystem for events.
+I’d like to keep the object definitions as simple as possible, with really only two object types in the system (aside from maybe users and auth concerns): `events` and `tags`.
+There will need to be a many-to-many relationship between the two, and some nuance about the nature of the relationships stored partly in the tag and partly in the relationship itself.

+### Types of tags
+- Category
+- Group

+### Types of event-tag relationships
+- Group primary event
+- Group subordinate event

+I want to add specifics for things like people (born-died, reign/role start-end, discovery) and location (geographic coordinates vs. nation state).
+If there's a way to leave such details out of the database schema, that would be preferable.

+---

 ## 2017-05-13 22:36
 JRH

 Throughout the past week, I've been building a simple React frontend.
-It shows a list of events and has form to query by start and end dates, which updates the list.
+It shows a list of events and has a form to query by start and end dates, which updates the list.
 There's a second form that allows the creation of new events, given a name, start, and end date.
 I grabbed an icon font from Fontello, which was pretty handy.
 In order to get webpack to resolve the imported CSS from Fontello, I did have to make a configuration change, adding the `file-loader` plugin like so

     module: {
       rules: [{